 I liked how the red tail feather colors and the lichen on the boulder were similar.

-When the Red-tailed Hawk lifted off from the boulder I could easily see how tattered looking the hawk’s plumage was and although it isn’t as “beautiful” as a Red-tailed in fresh plumage I still think the hawk is handsome even if it is in molt.
+When the Red-tailed Hawk lifted off from the boulder I could easily see how tattered looking the hawk’s plumage was.
+Although this bird isn’t as “beautiful” as a Red-tailed Hawk in fresh plumage is, I still think the hawk is handsome even if it is in molt.

 When the hawk flew past me it was harder to tell that it was molting but the uneven length of the tail feathers gives it away.
 According to BNA the peak of molt for body feathers is August through October and for primary feathers it is May through June and then August through October for Red-tailed Hawks.